12.23. DD 23: Taler KYC

 Alternatively, the KYC confirmation may be triggered by a /kyc-webhook request.
 As KYC providers do not necessarily support passing detailed information in the URL arguments, the /kyc-webhook only needs to specify either the PROVIDER_SECTION or the LOGIC (the name of the plugin implementing the KYC API).
 The API-specific webhook logic must then figure out what exactly the webhook is about on its own.
 The /kyc-webhook/ endpoint works for GET or POST, again as details depend on the KYC provider.
 In contrast to kyc-proof, the response does NOT go to the end-users’ browser and should thus only indicate success or failure.

-POST /wallet-kyc``
+POST /kyc-wallet

-The /wallet-kyc POST endpoint allows a wallet to notify an exchange if it will cross a balance threshold.
+The /kyc-wallet POST endpoint allows a wallet to notify an exchange if it will cross a balance threshold.
 Here, the balance specified should be the threshold (from the wallet_balance_limit_without_kyc array) that the wallet would cross, and not the exact balance of the wallet.
 The exchange will respond with a wire target UUID.
 The wallet can then use this UUID to being the KYC process at /kyc-check/.
 The wallet must only proceed to obtain funds exceeding the threshold after the KYC process has concluded.
 While wallets could be “hacked” to bypass this measure (we cannot cryptographically enforce this), such modifications are a terms of service violation which may have legal consequences for the user.

 GET /aml/$OFFICER_PUB/measures